 Viewing the spatiotemporal patterns of neuronal population in the cortex is markedly different from recording individual neurons.
-Here the cortical activity is viewed as "population activity", that can be more complex than the linear addition of an individual neuron's activity.
-Voltage-sensitive dye and optical recording techniques give the neuroscientist a new tool for figuring out how brain cortex works.
+Here the cortical activity is viewed as "population activity" that can be more complex than the linear addition of an individual neuron's activity.
+Voltage-sensitive dye and optical recording techniques give the neuroscientist a new tool for figuring out how the brain cortex works (see Fig. 1).